naveedamar/CS50P/README.md

 - Functions, Variables, and Conditionals
 - Loops and Data Structures (lists, dictionaries, sets, tuples)
 - File I/O
 - Regular Expressions
 - Object-Oriented Programming
 - Unit Testing and Error Handling
-- Web Programming Basics

 The course includes interactive labs, problem sets, and a final project to apply the concepts learned.